A follow-up note on the National Anthem language issue…

 Does it stand to reason then to persist in keeping the Anthem in its cryptic language form for the majority of Singaporeans for another 50 years?
 I sincerely and surely hope not.

-Sometime tomorrow morning, Singaporeans will be holding their collective breath before their TV/PDA for the 100m fly event at the Olympics.
+Sometime tomorrow morning, Singaporeans will be holding their collective breath before their TV/smartphones for the 100m fly event at the Olympics.
 Should our Joseph Schooling prevail in making history for himself and the nation, I can’t wait to see his demeanor and reaction on the medal stand to the playing of our National Anthem — the proof of the pudding is in the eating, or in the tearing in his case.